Applause (Lady Gaga song): Live performances and other appearances

 Gaga reprised "Applause" at the South by Southwest (SXSW) music festival in Austin, Texas in March 2014, where she was joined onstage by her opening acts and friends, the Dirty Pearls, Semi Precious Weapons and Lady Starlight.
 "Applause" was later included in the setlist of Gaga's Manhattan residency show at Roseland Ballroom.
 Gaga appeared in a purple sequin studded two-piece with a matching face-mask and green colored wig during the performance.
 The song was included on the set list of her ArtRave: The Artpop Ball tour.
 Following "Bad Romance", Gaga joined her dancers on the catwalks, where she performed a choreographed dance routine in a rave inspired outfit.
 Brad Wheeler of The Globe and Mail described Gaga's performance as "unstoppable and enthralling" but criticized the show's production for drowning out Gaga's vocals and said: "She’s not like Jennifer Lopez or Britney Spears or even Madonna, who were raised as dancers and lime-lighters, not musicians.
 And yet, she prefers to perform spectacles that, by design, fail to showcase all of her abilities."

 In 2017, Gaga used the song at her Coachella set for a video interlude before the encore.
 While changing into her final outfit, the whole song was played as the lyrics appeared on big screens.
 The song was later also added to her Joanne World Tour (2017–2018) setlist.
 During the show, three catwalks were suspended high above the floor, which were lowered for the performance of "Applause", allowing Gaga and her dancers to cross between three smaller b-stages on the floor while performing the song.
 Gaga wore a black bodysuit with rose embellished sleeves, while her dancers were dressed in flower-patterned kimono robes.
-Gaga has also performed the song on her 2018–2020 Las Vegas residency show, Enigma.
+Gaga has also performed the song on her 2018–2020 Las Vegas residency show, Enigma, and the 2025–2026 tour, The Mayhem Ball.

-"Applause" was performed by the members of the glee club in the Glee episode "A Katy or a Gaga" The track was also featured on the fictional radio station Non-Stop-Pop FM in the PS4, Xbox One and PC versions of Grand Theft Auto V. In 2016, it was featured in the "lipsync for your life" segment on the season premiere of RuPaul's Drag Races eighth season.
+In 2016, "Applause" was featured in the "lipsync for your life" segment on the season premiere of RuPaul's Drag Race's eighth season.
+The track was included in the pre-show playlist for Taylor Swift's Eras Tour (2023–2024), played shortly before she came on stage.